SunnyPharma

 Have type 2 diabetes, sleep apnea, or fatty liver (MASH)?
 You may have a better route.
 Those diagnoses exclude you from the Bridge, but that’s usually good news: standard Medicare Part D already covers GLP-1 medications for type 2 diabetes, moderate-to-severe obstructive sleep apnea, and MASH — often below $50.
 Ask your plan about coverage under your regular Part D benefit first.

-The $50 is genuinely low, but it’s a “side” price: it doesn’t build toward your deductible or cap, Extra Help doesn’t apply, and the whole program sunsets at the end of 2027.
+The $50 is genuinely low, but it’s a “side” price: it doesn’t build toward your deductible or cap, Extra Help and coupons don’t apply, and the whole program sunsets at the end of 2027.

 How to Get It, Step by Step

-1. Confirm you’re enrolled in a Medicare Part D plan or a Medicare Advantage plan that includes drug coverage for 2026.
+1. Confirm you’re enrolled in a Medicare Part D plan or a Medicare Advantage plan that includes drug coverage.

 2. See your provider.
 They confirm you meet one of the three BMI-and-health tiers and document weight-management counseling.

 3. Your provider submits a prior authorization request and prescription to the central processor — not your Part D plan.
-This can’t happen before July 1, 2026.
+Submissions have been open since July 1, 2026.

 4. At the pharmacy, expect the system rejection first — it’s the green light, not a denial.